Lukas238/addrepo/readme.md

 ```
 >**Note**: If there is already a repository with the same name for the current user, the action will fail.

-### Create a repository, dont clone it, and output the HTTP url
+### Create a repository, dont clone it, and output the HTTP URL
 ```
 addrepo my-new-repository -n -w
 ```